 Access by road from the A52 following signs for the National Watersports Centre.
-The most interesting areas are at the eastern end of the rowing course and there is parking available at the entrance to Skylarks reserve and adjacent to the water ski lagoon (though these are vulnerable to theft).
-For the main centre car park fork left after the camp site into the centre itself.
+The most interesting areas are at the eastern end of the rowing course and there is parking available at the entrance to Skylarks reserve.
+For the main centre car park fork left before the camp site into the water sports centre itself.

 NGR SK 610 389

 Click HERE for a link to Streetmap (Opens in a new Window)